ietf-wg-cellar/matroska-specification/chapters.md

 Chapter 2                | 1                 | no
  Nested Chapter 2.1      | 0                 | yes
  Nested Chapter 2.2      | 1                 | no
-Table: ChapterFlagHidden nested visibility{#ChapterFlagHiddenNested}
+Table: ChapterFlagHidden Nested Visibility{#ChapterFlagHiddenNested}

-## Menu features
+## Menu Features

 The menu features are handled like a `chapter codec`.
 That means each codec has a type, some private data and some data in the chapters.